taytayfujif/rick-and-morty/README.md

 ## Your Challenge

-- Create a button
+- Create a text input field with a submit button
-- When a user clicks the button, a `GET` request is made to each `character` endpoint.
+- When a user clicks the submit button, a `GET` request is made `character` endpoint with the specifc character name from the text input field.
 Grab and append the respective values requested onto the DOM.
   - You can find the route/endpoint to call from the [Rick and Morty Documentation](https://rickandmortyapi.com/documentation/)
 - Get each character's following values:
   - image